alexyandy2016/fractal/readme.md

 <a name="form-request"></a>
 ###FormRequest
-It is recommended to extend `Appkr\Fractal\Request` instead of `App\Http\Requests\Request`.
-By extending the abstract request of this package, validation or authorization errors are properly formatted as you configured at the `config\fractal.php`.
+It is recommended for `YourFormRequest` to extend `Appkr\Fractal\Request`.
+By extending the abstract request of this package, validation or authorization errors are properly formatted just like you configured at the `config/fractal.php`.

 ```
 class ResourceRequest extends Appkr\Fractal\Request {}
 ```

-Or, you may copy code from `Appkr\Fractal\Request` and paste to your abstract request.

 <a name="transformer"></a>
 ###Transformer